04 Jun What is a Leads Funnel and How Does it Work?

 Bonus tip – how to step up your game?

 Now that you know what a lead funnel is and how it works, we would like to give you some tips and tricks to make your game a little better.
 Take note!

 - Pamper your clients – once you have turned a lead into a conversion, you should focus on retaining that customer and gaining their loyalty.
 Getting new leads is harder than retaining the ones you have already converted.
 So, make the most out of your trusting clients and pamper them to gain their faithfulness!

-- Customize your messages – there’s nothing more off-putting than a message from any business that sounds soulless and robotic.
-Personalize your communications so that each client feels like you’re talking solely to him.
+- Customise your messages – there’s nothing more off-putting than a message from any business that sounds soulless and robotic.
+Personalise your communications so that each client feels like you’re talking solely to him.
 This will make them feel like they are special to you and more likely to keep buying from you.

 - Use upselling and cross-selling – when you upsell, you are offering your client a more expensive choice than the one they initially wanted to buy.
 Cross-selling is offering add-ons to the item your client is buying.
 These two techniques allow you to sell more without putting in the extra effort.